 45. Submit documentation that’s most helpful to you while being honest

-There are many ways to verify your income when submitting for an income driven plan.
+There are many ways to verify your income when submitting an income-driven plan.
 Obviously, if you want loan forgiveness then you want the lowest payment possible.
 Submit the documentation that’s most beneficial to you.
 Do not read that to mean be dishonest.
 If you have the choice of using paystubs or last year’s income tax returns to figure your monthly payment, pick the one that works in your favor.

 Putting Federal Student Loan Forgiveness into Perspective